Why Hire Us?

 Assault & Domestic Violence

 As an experienced Cincinnati criminal defense attorney, Brad Groene understands how situations can quickly escalate or be misinterpreted.
-If a heated situation leads to charges, the effect on your life can be incredible.
-Assault and domestic violence charges are pursued aggressively by Hamilton County Courts and convictions result in severe penalties.
-A lot depends on telling your side of the story and with our help, we can ensure your voice is heard.
+If a heated situation leads to criminal charges, the effect on your life can be incredible.
+Assault charges and domestic violence charges are pursued aggressively by Hamilton County Courts and convictions result in severe penalties.
+A lot depends on telling your side of the story and with the help of a criminal attorney from our law firm, we can ensure your voice is heard.

 Sex crimes are treated very seriously by Hamilton County Prosecutors, and convictions are devastating.
 Penalties mean prison time, mandatory and often permanent registration as a sex offender, and considerable damage to your reputation.
 These allegations are complicated and sensitive for all involved, but tragically false accusations and misidentifications are common.
 If you are ever accused of a sex crime, don’t take unnecessary risks.
 Protect your own rights and contact a skilled and passionate criminal defense attorney.